Native Plants / Australia

 Callistemon rigidus (Stiff Bottlebrush) is a bushy, upright, evergreen shrub with slightly arching branches clothed with long, narrow, sharply pointed, dark green leaves, 6 in. long (15 cm).
 The leaves are fragrant when bruised.
 Dense spikes of bright deep red flowers, 4 in. long (10 cm) bloom in late spring and early summer.

-Award-winning Callistemon salignus (White Bottlebrush) is an upright evergreen shrub or small tree adorned with a dense crown clothed with willow-like leaves, 2-3 in. long (5-7 cm), which emerge bright pink to copper.
+Award-winning Callistemon salignus (White Bottlebrush) is an upright evergreen shrub or small tree adorned with a dense foliage of willow-like leaves, 2-3 in. long (5-7 cm), which emerge bright pink to copper.
 The plant is covered with dense spikes of creamy-yellow flowers that resemble bottlebrushes in late spring and early summer.
+The blooms are a copious source of nectar for birds and hummingbirds.